 Just suppose you have this setup at home.
 Let’s say you have a VPS running with trading robots in there and trades are copied.

-Just pull out your iPhone or Android Smartphone, open your MT4 Mobile app (MetaTrader has a mobile version of the app) and do any trading actions you need.
-From your MT4 Mobile app you can log into any of those master or client accounts and do whatever you want.
-You can close some trades, check how the things are going or even additionally execute some trades in one of those master accounts and so on.
+Just pull out your iPhone or Android Smartphone, open your MT4 Mobile app (MetaTrader has a mobile version of the app), and do any trading actions you need.
+From your MT4 Mobile app, you can log into any of those master or client accounts and do whatever you want.
+You can close some trades, check how things are going, or even additionally execute some trades in one of those master accounts and so on.

 Let’s say you execute the trade on the first master from your smartphone.
 Even if you’re in another country, the MT4 running on your computer will pick up the trade immediately, and Server EA will see that, meaning it will detect the new trade even if opened from the mobile app.
 Then Server EA will copy the trade to all of those client accounts that it is linked to.